Black History Month 2014

 Black Barbershop Health Outreach Program (BBHOP) Since 2006, the mission of the Black Barbershop Health Outreach Program has been to increase public awareness about health care disparities in under-served communities through culturally specific education, research and community based programs.
 BBHOP has developed key strategic partners around the country to address health care disparities in African American men.
 BBHOP's goal is to screen over 500, 000 men by the year 2014.

 Everyone is welcome and encouraged to join us in our celebration.
-Visit the Black History Month events calendar or contact the Multicultural Center at 209-946-7707.
+If you have quiestions feel free to contact the Multicultural Center at 209-946-7707.

 Pacific Black History Month Planning Committee Mission Statement

 The Black History Month Committee will, through the usage of identified funds, collaborate within the University and local community to plan and execute a month long series of events and activities that support the overall goals of education and enrichment in relation to the contributions of peoples of African ancestry and culture to society past and present.